 If you’re looking for a puzzling attraction to add to your New Zealand itinerary, visit Puzzling World!
 Its strange houses, perplexing carvings, and endless mysteries will surely entertain and intrigue you.

 The Ames Room is one of the most perplexing attractions at Puzzling World.
 It’s a small room that appears normal when you first enter it, but you’ll see that the walls are curved if you look closely.
 Depending on your perspective, this distortion makes the room appear larger or smaller.

 The Ames Room is named after its inventor, Dr. Willard L. Ames.
 He created it as a way to test people’s perception of space.

 The room is a popular tourist attraction, and many people find it fascinating to see how their perception of space changes when they enter the room.

 The sculptures are made from various materials, including metal, wood, and glass.
 They’re arranged so that they create optical illusions, and it can be fun to try to figure out how they work.
-Some of the illusions are simple, while others are more complex.
+Some of the misconceptions are simple, while others are more complex.

 2. Challenge yourself at The Great Maze

 The Great Maze is an attraction in the puzzle center in Wanaka, New Zealand.
 It is a giant maze made out of hedge walls, with four different paths to choose from.